 October 23-25: Experience KOH first-hand in a three day trial, and see if this program is the right fit for you.

-Just four spots left for this unique opportunity!
+Just three spots left for this unique opportunity!

 KOH 3-Day Introduction

 The cost for the three day program will be credited toward your total tuition should you decide to enroll in the KOH program during the 2018-19 academic year.
 (KOH tuition will be pro-rated based on your start date.
 Payment plans are available.)
 Full course details below.
 Additional information about evening lectures can be found here.

 Instructor Mark Kang-O’Higgins — “This three-day intensive is a great opportunity to take a look inside our Atelier.
 The purpose of this introductory program will be mainly exploratory; to see what level you are working at and to jumpstart the flow of your creative juices.
 Be prepared to jump right in!
 We will be drawing each day in the Life Room, with two models for us to work from.
 For those continuing on after the three day trial, we will apply your $275 fee toward your tuition, and we’ll discuss how your own artistic practice and interests fit within larger framework of the program, where I will work with each student individually in any chosen media, and guide their progress.”

 Tuesday through Thursday

 - 1:30 – 4:30 P.M.: Begin in the Life Room, drawing from two models.
 Includes didactic teaching with Mark Kang-O’Higgins.

 - 7:00 – 8:30 P.M.: Optional evening lecture with Gage Founder, Gary Faigin entitled Point-of-view: How to master the circle in perspective.

 - 1:30-4:30 P.M.: Independent work time will start in the Life Room, where you’ll work alongside other atelier students, drawing from two models, with access to the KOH Teaching Assistant.